 If elephants fascinate you then take a trip to Elefantasy, an elephant park where you can ride an elephant, and kids have lots of attractions to engage their interest.
 Riding an elephant was a strange sensation: you can feel every muscle in the grand beast move beneath you.
 Elefantasy is a well organized park and fun for all: adults and kids.

 Traveling in Rajasthan

-Another tourist park depicting Rajasthan culture and cuisine is the Chokhi Dhani Village.
+Another tourist park depicting Rajasthan culture and cuisine is the Chokhi Dhani Village, one of the most visited Rajasthan tourist places.
 While it’s a manmade recreation of Rajasthani life, it’s still a nice tourist spot where you can wander the village and see cultural dancing, get a sense of history, and feast in a sit down and enjoy a Tahli dinner.

 For the adventure lovers, step into a sense of the old silk road of the 8th to 12th centuries during a desert trip.
 You can drive it yourself, or there are several safari camps.